 West Pokot County First Lady Dr. Mary Lonyang’apuo graced a meeting that was organized by The Ministry of Health towards preparation of the Nutrition Week.
-The meeting, which was held at The Ministries’ offices, was also attended by Chief Officers Ednah Krop-Sanitation and Ibrahim Longolomoi-Health, Partners from Red Cross, Unicef, Action Against Hunger, Youth Bunge, Sikom and Community Based Organizations (CBOs).
+The meeting, which was held at the ministry's offices, was also attended by Chief Officers Ednah Krop-Sanitation and Ibrahim Longolomoi-Health, Partners from Red Cross, Unicef, Action Against Hunger, Youth Bunge, Sikom and Community Based Organizations (CBOs).

 First Lady Dr. Mary Lonyang’apuo said that it is important for the county to set goals and strategies that will help improve the state of nutrition.
 She said that more needs to be done in order to ensure that the county meets its health targets.